 This is my journey with my beloved Rottie, Holly.
 In October, I took Holly to the vet as she kept sitting down when we went for a walk.
 This went on for a week, and I decided that she just was not right.

 One of her cruciate ligaments had completely ruptured.

 Holly’s bilateral knee surgery

 They had shaved her back (for a morphine patch) and, obviously, her legs.
-Her fur grew back on legs but nothing on her back!
-On the vet’s advice, she started hydrotherapy, and Holly was getting cartrophen jabs for her cartilages.
+Her fur grew back on her legs but nothing on her back!
+So, she started hydrotherapy on the vet’s advice, and Holly was getting cartrophen jabs for her cartilages.

 In July, she went back for her cartrophen injection and vaccination.
-The bald patch on her back had still not grown back, which even her vet considered strange.
+But, unfortunately, the bald patch on her back had still not grown back, which even her vet considered strange.